LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtdoc.rst.txt

 `../../manuals/userman/documenting.html <../../manuals/userman/documenting.html>`__

-Extracting documenting information from your source code using with this tool requires compiling the source files using the ``source_data(on)`` compiler flag.
+Extracting documenting information from your source code using this tool requires compiling the source files using the ``source_data(on)`` compiler flag.
 For example:

 ::